josephlee3454/game-of-greed/README.md

       - [x] Add a `clear_shelf` instance method
         - [x] `clear_shelf` should remove all unbanked points.

+### Class 07 Greed Part 2
+- Extend Game of Greed to get the game in a playable state.
+- [x] Application should implement all features from previous version
+- [x] Application should simulate rolling between 1 and 6 dice
+- [x] Application should allow user to set aside dice each roll
+- [x] Application should allow "banking" current score or rolling again
+- [x] Application should keep track of total score
+- [x] Application should keep track of current round
+- [x] Application should have automated tests to ensure proper operation

 ## User Acceptance Tests
+- [x] Convert required features into suite of passing unit tests
+  - Example Given: `test_roll`:
+    - doing a roll with x number of dice should return a sequence of x length random integers between 1 and 6 inclusive.
+- [x] Use an automated tool to ensure correct behavior from end user's perspective.

 ### Testing - Roll Dice
 - [x] When rolling 1 to 6 dice ensure:
   - [x] A sequence of correct length is returned